GoogleCloudPlatform/document-ai-samples/community/expense-parser-python/README.md

 # Expense Parser Demo (Python)

-# Description
+## Description
-This repo constructs an end-to-end pipeline on GCP to process expenses (ie. receipts) with the Document AI API.
-This repo serves as a sample code to build your own demo but is not tested for production.
+This repository constructs an end-to-end pipeline on GCP to process expenses (ie. receipts) with the Document AI API.
+This repository serves as a sample code to build your own demo but is not tested for production.

-# Visualizing the workflow
+## Visualizing the workflow
 ![GCP Workflow](https://user-images.githubusercontent.com/47513414/150703075-8f608859-436e-4c22-8dc9-f71121705f3a.png)

-# GCP Services used in the Demo
+## GCP Services used in the Demo
 * [Google Cloud Procurement Document AI](https://cloud.google.com/solutions/procurement-doc-ai)
 * [Google Cloud Storage](https://cloud.google.com/storage)
 * [Google Cloud Functions](https://cloud.google.com/functions)
 * [BigQuery](https://cloud.google.com/bigquery)

-# Steps to re-create this demo in your own GCP environment
+## Steps to re-create this demo in your own GCP environment
 1. Create a Google Cloud Platform Project

 2. Enable the **Cloud Document AI API** and **Cloud Build API** in the project you created in step #1